ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 do To those who little know,.
 Remember
 curses, sometimnes, like Our chickens
 &quot;roost at home;&quot; Don&#x27;t speak of others&#x27;
-faults until We have none of oun o .w
+faults until We have none of oun o .wn
 </td></tr></table>

 ---